 Chopped Kale Salad

 But, with a name like Spinach Tiger, I need to conquer all things green.
-After all green anything is so chic, it’s the new little black dress.
-I think Lady Gaga totally missed the mark wearing a meat dress last year.
-A dress made out of kale and broccoli rabe mixed in with some kohlrabi would have been so much more current.
+After all green anything is so chic, it’s the new little black dress of instagram.

 Kale, as beautiful as it is, has always baffled me.
-I tried to make kale chips once, and it all ended up in the trash followed by a nice big empty bag of kettle cooked potato chips.
-Sorry, I just couldn’t enjoy them the way I read I was supposed to in about in every cool, hip or not so hip food and life style blog.
+I tried to make kale chips once, which ended up in the trash followed by a nice big empty bag of kettle cooked potato chips.
+I couldn’t enjoy them the way I read I was supposed to in about in every cool, hip or not so hip food and life style blog.
 (That doesn’t mean I won’t try again some day in far distant future).

 Chopped Kale Salad starts with Lacinato Kale